 (b) Put an end to this obsession with “correct” and “incorrect”

 I won’t name and shame the author of this section from a grammar-mad blog post so as not to embarrass him further:

 Presumably, he’s never said “I’m having a great time” before when someone asked him how his holiday was going.

-Perhaps he also replies along the following lines:
+Perhaps he would reply to the question about his holiday along the following lines:

 I have a really good time.
 I think about staying another week.
 Honestly - I have a great time.

 Come on, let’s do away with the ‘stative’ label.

 Times have changed